HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 ## Introduction

 [WebAssembly](https://webassembly.org/) is a binary instruction format that allows developers to compile code written in languages other than JavaScript and bring it to the web in an efficient, portable package.
-The ported use-cases range from reusable libraries and codecs to full GUI applications.
+The existing use-cases range from reusable libraries and codecs to full GUI applications.
 It's been available in all browsers since 2017 - for 4 years now - and has been gaining adoption since, and this year we've decided it's about time to start tracking its usage in the Web Almanac.

 ## Methodology

 For our analysis we've selected all WebAssembly responses from the HTTP Archive crawl on 2021-09-01 that matched either `Content-Type` (`application/wasm`) or a file extension (`.wasm`).
 Then, we downloaded [all of those](https://github.com/RReverser/wasm-stats/blob/master/downloader/wasms.csv) with a [script](https://github.com/RReverser/wasm-stats/blob/master/downloader/index.mjs) that additionally stored the URL, response size, uncompressed size and content hash in a [CSV file](https://github.com/RReverser/wasm-stats/blob/master/downloader/results.csv) in the process.
 We excluded the requests where we repeatedly couldn't get a response due to server errors, as well as those where the content did not in fact look like WebAssembly.
 For example, some [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) websites served [.NET DLLs](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library#the-net-framework-assembly) with `Content-Type: application/wasm`, even though those are actually DLLs parsed by the framework core, and not WebAssembly modules.

 For WebAssembly content analysis, we couldn't use BigQuery directly.
-Instead, we created a [tool](https://github.com/RReverser/wasm-stats) that parses WebAssembly modules in the given directory and collects numbers of instructions per category, section sizes, numbers of imports/exports and so on, and stores all the stats in a `stats.json` file.
-After executing it on all the modules from the previous step, the resulting file was [imported into BigQuery](https://cloud.google.com/bigquery/docs/batch-loading-data) and [joined with the corresponding `summary_requests` table](https://github.com/HTTPArchive/almanac.httparchive.org/blob/main/sql/util/wasm_stats.sql) into `httparchive.almanac.wasm_stats` so that each request record contains all the Wasm stats.
-This final table was then used for all further analysis.
+Instead, we created a [tool](https://github.com/RReverser/wasm-stats) that parses all the WebAssembly modules in the given directory and collects numbers of instructions per category, section sizes, numbers of imports/exports and so on, and stores all the stats in a `stats.json` file.
+After executing it on the directory with downloads from the previous step, the resulting JSON file was [imported into BigQuery](https://cloud.google.com/bigquery/docs/batch-loading-data) and [joined with the corresponding `summary_requests` and `summary_pages` tables](https://github.com/HTTPArchive/almanac.httparchive.org/blob/main/sql/util/wasm_stats.sql) into `httparchive.almanac.wasm_stats` so that each record is self-contained and includes all the necessary information about the WebAssembly request, response and module contents.
+This final table was then used for all further analysis in this chapter.

 Using crawler requests as a source for analysis has its own tradeoffs you need to be aware of when looking at the numbers in this article: